ethereum-optimism/optimism/specs/derivation.md

 before `safeL2Head.l1Origin`.

 > **TODO** in the implementation, we always rollback by SWS, which is unecessary
-> Quote from original spec: "We must find the first L2 block whose complete sequencing window is unchanged in the reorg."
+> Quote from original spec:"We must find the first L2 block whose complete sequencing window is unchanged in the reorg."

 > **TODO** sanity check this section, it was incorrect in previous spec, and confused me multiple times